LibertyDSNP/spec/pages/Archivists/Format.md

 | 0.2     | Tentative |

 ## Purpose
-1. Specify the off-chain Archivist _storage_ format
+1. Specify the off-chain Archivist _storage_ format.
 1. Enable development of an application that can permanently store, or cause to be permanently store necessary Liberty Protocol data in a uniform and systematic way.

 ## Assumptions
-* Chain messages are on Ethereum
+* Chain messages are on Ethereum.
-* Message data is posted via [Ethereum log events](https://medium.com/mycrypto/understanding-event-logs-on-the-ethereum-blockchain-f4ae7ba50378)
+* Message data is posted via [Ethereum log events](https://medium.com/mycrypto/understanding-event-logs-on-the-ethereum-blockchain-f4ae7ba50378).
 * Signature algorithm is [secp256k1](https://en.bitcoin.it/wiki/Secp256k1).
 This allows the use `ecreover` to get public keys.
 A public key also need not be included in a log event for ease of validation.
 * Content hashes are created via the same [keccak-256 hashing algorithm](https://en.wikipedia.org/wiki/SHA-3) used by Ethereum.

 ## Archive Entry